Rajnish-J/Hospify-TrainingProject-Backend/README.md

-Here is a detailed and fully-fledged `README.md` for your project, incorporating all your dependencies, prerequisites, and setup instructions:

----

 # Hospital Appointment Management System

 A web application for managing hospital appointments, built using **Spring Boot (REST APIs)**, **React**, and **MySQL**.